Joyce Anderson: Woodworking

-When Joyce and Edgar began their business, much of their work consisted of repairing or refinishing, rather than designing.
-However, in doing so, they learned a great deal about future design decisions that they would need to make.
-Over time, the Andersons notoriety grew and they became recognized designers, no longer unknown repairers.
 As their notoriety grew, they gained several patrons that would consistently support their work through commissions for years to come.
 One such couple, Sandy and Louis Grotta (he was the former president of Paige Electric), discovered the Andersons’ work on a visit to the Museum of Modern Art in the late 1950s.
 Sandy Grotta stated that upon seeing their work she fell in love and promptly “came home and got rid of all [her] furniture.”
-Upon discovering the Andersons, Sandy Grotta’s passion for collecting was ignited and she and her husband Louis set off on a six-decade long journey of prolific arts patronage.
-There are many examples of other collectors who supported the Andersons’ innovating work for decades through specific commissions and purchases of other works.
+Upon discovering the Andersons, Sandy Grotta's passion for collecting was ignited and she and her husband Louis set off on a six-decade long journey of prolific arts patronage.
+There are many examples of other collectors who supported the Andersons' innovating work for decades through specific commissions and purchases of other works.

 In 1959, the couple took on the project of building their own house and workshop on the property.
 They completed each task on their own, from digging the foundation, to installing the heating and plumbing, to crafting the built-in storage and furniture.
-In 2008, Joyce and Edgar made an agreement with the Harding Land Trust, Harding Township, and New Jersey Audubon to preserve the house upon their passing.
+In 2008, Joyce and Edgar made an agreement with the Harding Land Trust, Harding Township, and New Jersey Audubon to preserve the house after their deaths.
 According to the agreement, the New Jersey Audubon will convert the house, studio, and buildings on the property into a museum.

-In 1992, Joyce and Edgar Anderson were both awarded Fellow of the American Craft Council.
+In 1992, Joyce and Edgar Anderson were both created Fellows of the American Craft Council.